unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Parameter-Settings.md

-# Shader Settings in the inspector window.
+# Shader Settings in the inspector window

-The followings are all the Unity Toon Shader settings in the inspector window.
+The followings are all the **Unity Toon Shader** settings in the inspector window.

 <img src="images/InspectorUTS.png" >
 <br/><br/>